L&D employees using an LMS integration

 2. Workday

 Workday has a skill-based HR strategy for their employees to find and work towards specific skills.
-They connect them with opportunities to work in other teams and departments using proprietary tools like Career Hub.
-Employee feedback on the program which commenced in 2021 has been encouraging.
+Employees are connected with opportunities to work as part of other teams across the company to learn new skills and perspectives on their career journey.
+Running since 2021, Workday’s career development program participants have great things to say.

 3. Randstad

-Randstad is a multinational that runs a global mentoring program for its employees.
-They were able to measure the turnover rates and employee engagement of participants and those who didn’t participate.
-This helped them provide the development and support their employees need and thus reduce turnover rates.
+Randstad is a multinational organization that runs professional mentoring programs for its employees.
+They were able to measure the turnover rates and employee engagement of participants and saw a 49% reduction in turnover as well as a happier, more driven workforce.

-There are more examples of companies with exceptional development programs and impressive results in this blog post on some best company training programs.
+There are tons of examples of companies with career development programs that see impressive results.
+Read more about some of the best company training programs here.

 Best practices for building a career development program